shahab-valaei/SIMAD/README.md

-# SIMAD
+# SIMDisasteR
+## About SIMDisasteR
-Simulation Modelling framework for operation and coordination of Agencies Involved Disaster response and recovery
+SIMDisasteR is a hybrid Simulation Modelling framework for operation and coordination of Agencies Involved Disaster response and recovery.

+## Model Structure

+## Sample Application